-Our first MSC Divina cruise destination was Philipsburg, the main town and capital of St. Maarten.
+Our first MSC Divina cruise travel destination was Philipsburg, the main town and capital of St. Maarten.
 The Caribbean island is shared by two countries, St. Maarten, overseen by the Dutch and St. Martin, overseen by the French.

 According to the Weather Channel, St. Maarten is home to the Most Dangerous Airport in the world, the Princess Juliana International Airport.
 It’s a paradise for thrill seekers and aviation enthusiast wanting to experience low altitude arrivals, just 100 ft overhead.
 The famous Airport is located right at the base of Maho Beach, where visitors can enjoy clear blue waters and the occasional KLM aircraft zooming over.
 A large sign has been posted by the local government warning that, “Jet blast of departing and arriving aircraft can cause severe physical harm resulting in extreme bodily harm and/or death”, but that doesn’t stop visitors from posing for the perfect photo or having the chance of being sand blasted by the departing aircraft.